AU-Master-Thesis/thesis/sections/3-methodology/study-1/configuration.typ

 #v(-0.60em)
 from the character matrix, in @f.m.maze-env#text(accent, "A").
 Even though each character is taller than it is wide when written out in most fonts, the map-generation code produces one _square *tile*_ for each character.
 This makes up for the seeming descrepency in aspect ratio between the character grid in @f.m.maze-env#text(accent, "A"), and the actual environment in @f.m.maze-env#text(accent, "B").
 A few special case characters are `U+2588 █`, and a space, where, the former represents free space, and the latter represents a filled-in tile, similarly to how the white-space in the other path characters are the actual obstacles.

 The resulting grid of _tiles_ in @f.m.maze-env#text(accent, "B") is, 5$times$8, where a 2$times$1 segment is highlighted#sg.
 In @f.m.maze-env#text(accent, "C") the highlighted section is shown bigger, where, in red#sr, the resulting #acr("AABB") colliders are shown.
 These colliders are generated on a per-tile basis, which means that the there are seams between the tiles, where the colliders meet.
-One could argue that these seams could be eliminated to optimise computational efficiency, as less intersection tests would have to be made in the #acr("RRT*") algorithm.
+One could argue that these seams could be eliminated to optimize computational efficiency, as less intersection tests would have to be made in the #acr("RRT*") algorithm.

 #figure(
   {